Azure-Samples/rag-as-a-service-with-vision/docs/vision-rag-architecture.md

 The cost of the service is different for each mode.
 For `low` mode, the cost of the service is 85 tokens per image regardless what is the image resolution.
 For the `high` resolution mode, it depends on the size of image.
 For example, if the image size is 4096 x 8192, the cost will be 1105 tokens.
-In this mode, GPT uses a hierarchical bird approach to adjust the image resolution and tile it for a better detailed output.
+In this mode, GPT adjusts the image resolution and tiles it for a more detailed output.
 The images with resolution higher than 512 x 512 are considered high resolution images.

 In terms of latency, it depends on the size and resolution of images and the number of services that are being called, the latency of the service can be high from 6s to 1 min.